rguthaa/generative-ai/01_prompt_library/categories/3. reason_driven/2_tree_of_thought_prompt.md

-Think step by step about the conditions influencing the discount application:
+Task:
+For the Refund feature, think through multiple possible paths based on the following conditions:
+- Is the product refundable?
-- Is the cart total above $200?
+- Is it within the refund period?
-- Is the customer a loyalty member?
+- Is the receipt available?

-- Are gift cards excluded?
-  Then generate 5 test cases.
+Build reasoning paths (tree) and suggest test cases for success and failure branches.